ivancheban/docsy-site/content/en/docs/static-site-generators/docs-as-code-tools-for-technical-writer.md

 1. Type `cd test-docusaurus-docs` to go to the folder with installed Docusaurus.

-1. Type `npm start` to start a live server for opening the docs site in your browser on local host.
+1. Type `npm start` to start a hot reload server for opening the docs site in your browser on local host.

     ![NPM start](../img/npm-start.png)